neha-kay/Kiko-plus/_posts/2014-01-03-this-is-exactly-how-i-feel-about-writing.md

 ---
 layout: post
-title: This is Exactly How I Feel About Writing
+title: "This is Exactly How I Feel About Writing"
-description:
+description: "A very accurate description on the writing process."
 date: 2014-01-03
-tags: [random, writing]
+tags: [writing]
 comments: true
 share: true
 published: true

 category: writing
 ---